-You can edit your project code in the SourceCraft interface.
+You can edit your project code in the SourceCraft interface, including adding new files or directories.
 You can introduce changes directly into the repository branch or via a pull request.

 The SourceCraft code editor comes with a built-in component called Code Assistant.